ysaito2/blog/about.markdown

 &nbsp;
 ### science

 Science allows us define the boundaries of what's possible.
 I believe it is important to continue pushing forward with our understanding of the natural world to create a foundation not only for ourselves, but future generations to build new technologies that push the frontier of mankind.
+I will dedicate my resources to creating and supporting research institutes around the world tackling the challenging questions of the era.

 &nbsp;
 ### education